Christopher Chandler (businessman): Libel lawsuits

-In 2018, British MPs, including Bob Seely, accused Chandler of links to Russian intelligence.
+In 2018, British MPs, including Bob Seely, accused Chandler of links to Russian intelligence, repeating allegations previously published in media reports derived from a dossier.
+During a parliamentary debate, Steve Baker defended Christopher Chandler against allegations made by other MPs.

 Chandler has consistently rejected these claims and the accusations have since been proven false.
 Following these accusations, Chandler sued Donald Berlin and his company Investigative Consultants, Inc., the original source of the allegations, for US$15 million in a libel suit.
 The case was initially dismissed on administrative grounds due to the statute of limitations, but in 2021, Chandler successfully revived the libel suit against Berlin in appeals court.

-Chandler was awarded $8 million in damages by the court after the jury found in his favour in 2024.
+In September 2023, the court granted summary judgment for Chandler, finding the underlying allegations to be false and defamatory as a matter of law.
+Chandler was awarded $8,000,001 million in damages by the court after the jury found in his favour in 2024.

-In July 2020, another MP, Steve Baker, defended Chandler in Parliament by noting that he had invested heavily in “fighting the effects of Russian wrongdoing.”
-Baker also noted that an independent investigation found that the allegations against Chandler and Legatum were totally false and that Legatum had since won many corrections, retractions and apologies from news outlets covering the allegations.
-Baker therefore proposed that a right to reply be instituted for those accused in Parliament of wrongdoing.
-Seely replied that Baker had made “a really important point” and noted his support for a right to reply.

 In May 2022, Chris Bryant, who joined Seely in making the allegations in 2018, apologised to Chandler in Parliament for the distress his false claims caused and in July that year, confirmed in the UK High Court that the allegations were untrue.
 Chandler commented that he was "delighted to be able to put these bizarre and outrageous lies behind us."